×

 We asked people living in Manila to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "Brought: 1.
 My Quit Smoking Chewing Gum - you can't buy it locally so I have to have it shipped over.
 2. More little Australian themed presents to give away as pasalubong to different people.
 3. Large stocks of my favourite deoderant - you get pretty sweaty and I don't like the local flavours Left: 1.
 My laptop - they are cheaper there 2.
 Most clothes except for suits 3.
-My sense of irony - earnest is the go," replied a member in Manila.
+My sense of irony - earnest is the go," said one expat in Manila.

 What cultural faux pas should I try to avoid making in Manila?